Alpha and Omega (film series): Alpha and Omega 3: The Great Wolf Games (2014)

 Once a year, all the alphas in the packs set aside their differences for some friendly competition.
 When an unexpected accident puts many of the packs' star alpha wolves out of commission, a new team representing the Western side of the area is assembled that includes forest friends not in the pack.
 After Stinky, Claudette, and Runt find a group, including a bear named Brent and his porcupine friend & protector Agnes, they compete in a series of games to win the prize against a Northern all alpha team.
 At the end, Humphrey's team wins and, in a fit of rage after Fleet, an alpha whom Claudette falls in love with, yells at his father, Nars, for pushing his own dreams on him, Nars raises a paw to strike Fleet.
 Fleet flinches revealing that he has abused him before.
-Nars then sees the error in his ways and walks off, sad and defeated.
+Nars then sees the error in his ways and smiles at him, saying "I'm so proud of you.".